 Hawaiian Airlines is the only option available to redeem Velocity points for travel to Honolulu.

 If you can find availability, the direct Virgin Australia flights from the East Coast to Los Angeles are your cheapest bet, at 95,500 points.

-If you don’t mind the longer routing and can find award space through Velocity, then Business Class on Singapore Airlines is best redeemed by transferring 148,500 Velocity points to 115,000 KrisFlyer miles, especially because KrisFlyer releases more saver seats to its own members.
+If you don’t mind the longer routing and can find award space through Velocity, then Business Class on Singapore Airlines is best redeemed by transferring 178,500 Velocity points to 115,000 KrisFlyer miles, especially because KrisFlyer releases more Saver (cheaper) seats to its own members.

 Flights to New York

-Virgin Australia does not fly onwards from Los Angeles to New York like Qantas does and availability between Los Angeles and New York is hard to find on partner Delta.
+Virgin Australia does not fly onwards from Los Angeles to New York as Qantas does, and availability of direct flights between Los Angeles and New York is hard to find on partner Delta.

-As a result, Velocity search engine defaults to Singapore Airlines more often, which costs 139,000 Velocity points, the same to get to LA.
+As a result, Velocity search engine defaults to Singapore Airlines more often for Australia to NY itineraries, which costs 139,000 Velocity Points (the same to get to LA).

 Again, if you can’t find an open seat through Velocity, you can transfer your Velocity points to KrisFlyer and redeem through them.

 Finally, you can redeem 139,000 Velocity Points for Business on Etihad Airways from Australia to New York via Abu Dhabi or 203,000 in First, but remember you’ll be slugged with extra fees.

 Summing up: maximising value for your Velocity Points on flights to the US